Tropico 4: Factions

+Intellectuals are more progressive, in contrast to the Religious and Militarist factions.
+They are led by Miss Pineapple, who is also El Presidente's lover and a cabaret dancer.
+The Intellectuals prefer edicts that benefit the educational sector.
+Policies that interfere with the free spread of knowledge, such as book burning, upset them deeply.
+Upsetting the Intellectuals will cause student protests, and result in the cessation of Tropicans graduating from high schools and colleges.

-Nationalists are in charge of caring for and preserving the Tropican people and their customs.
+Nationalists are concerned with caring for and preserving the Tropican people and their customs.
 They generally oppose immigrants (especially open-door immigration policies), who, according to leader El Diablo, a violent skinhead, take lucrative jobs away from Tropicans.
 They will oppose any foreign-friendly policies and are at loggerheads with Communists and Capitalists.
 When ignored, Nationalists will start riots on the island.
 These riots quickly escalate into battles between Tropicans and immigrants.

-Loyalists are a faction who are always loyal to el Presidente.
+Loyalists are a faction who are always loyal to El Presidente.
 They are led by El Presidente's personal advisor, Penultimo.
-Most of their members have below average intelligence and have been brainwashed with all the propaganda beautifying el Presidente.
-They will never rebel; in return they demand that el Presidente act like a "true leader", shun democracy, and cultivate his image through facilities such as a museum dedicated to el Presidente's childhood.
+Most of their members have below-average intelligence and have been brainwashed with all the propaganda glorifying El Presidente.
+They will never rebel; in return, they demand that El Presidente act like a "true leader", shun democracy, and cultivate his image through facilities such as a museum dedicated to El Presidente's childhood.
 Should they become upset, the Loyalists will begin to lose supporters.